 To the WiFi: Go to “Peace” network Username: Tech21 Password: welcome

 To Each Other: Check out the snack table and say hello to your teammates.
-How has everyone been doing since last month?
+How has everyone been doing since we saw each other in November?

 I will extol the Lord at all times; his praise will always be on my lips.
 My soul will boast in the Lord; let the afflicted hear and rejoice.
 Glorify the Lord with me; let us exalt his name together.
 I sought the Lord, and he answered me; he delivered me from all my fears.
 Psalm 34:1-4.

 1. The next workshop date is scheduled for Thursday, February 20.

 1. In September, we shared ways in which TEC21 facilitators and teachers connect online to further build and strengthen their professional learning networks.
 With the start of the second semester, what a great time to reflect on the benefits of being able to gather together for these monthly sessions to be equipped, encouraged, and supported.
 We hope the relationships that are being built will continue to be a blessing to your teaching ministry for many years to come! #LutheranSchoolsThrive

 Here are some ways TEC21 facilitators and teachers connect online to further build and strengthen their professional learning network:

 Facebook Group: Engage with TEC21 Educators going all the way back to “Season 1” to ask questions and share ideas to support one another (We’ll be taking a much closer look at his one today as this is how we provide support to you outside of our face-to-face sessions!)